-This means service level agreements (SLAs) can focus on specific, localised needs rather than being ‘catch-all’ contracts that could end up costing the organisation more in the long run.
+This means service level agreements (SLAs) can focus on specific, localized needs rather than being ‘catch-all’ contracts that could end up costing the organization more in the long run.

 And as a result of engineers being deployed more efficiently, you can focus your resources in other areas.